aashikrasool/Coefficient-Based-Data-Generator/README.md

 Acknowledgments
 We would like to acknowledge the contributions of the following individuals from the Data Centric AI class:

-M.J.
+-M.J.
 Aashik Rasool

-Abrar Alabdulwahab
+-Abrar Alabdulwahab

-Sevara Mardieva
+-Sevara Mardieva

-Dong Seok Kim
+-Dong Seok Kim

 Additionally, we cite the following work that has informed and inspired aspects of this project:
 Rasool, M. A., Alabdulwahab, A., Mardieva, S., & Kim, D. S. "ATTENTION BASED CONDITIONAL GAN FOR SYNTHETIC CROP DATA: SOLVING AGRICULTURE’S DATA AVAILABILITY AND QUALITY CHALLENGES."
 They implemented the approach described in this project.